 - A serve must be hit underarm and below the server’s waist.
 No overarm serves are allowed.

 - Each game will start with a toss to determine which player will serve first and which side of the court the opponent would like to start from.

 - Once the shuttlecock is ‘live’ then a player may move around the court as they wish.
 They are permitted to hit the shuttlecock from out of the playing area.

 - If a player touches the net with any part of their body or racket, then it is deemed a fault and their opponent receives the point.

-- A fault is also called if a player deliberately distracts their opponent, the shuttlecock is caught in the racket then flung, the shuttlecock is hit twice or if the player continues to infract with the laws of badminton.
+- A fault is also called if a player deliberately distracts their opponent, the shuttlecock is caught in the racket and then flung, the shuttlecock is hit twice, or if the player continues to infract with the laws of badminton.

-- Let may be called by the referee if an unforeseen or accidental circumstance arose.
-These may include the shuttlecock getting stuck in the bet, server serving out of turn, one player was not ready or a decision which is too close to call.
+- Let may be called by the referee if an unforeseen or accidental circumstance arises.
+These may include the shuttlecock getting stuck in the bet, the server serving out of turn, one player was not ready or a decision too close to call.